asynkron/gam-web/src/docs/dotnet/Hello World.md

 layout: docs.hbs
 title: The Obligatory Hello World
 ---
-#  The Obligatory Hello World
+#  The Obligatory Hello World - DotNet
-This example shows how to define and consume actors in Golang
+This example shows how to define and consume actors in C#

 ## Hello World using the Golang API
 #### Define a message: